jgwehr/homelab-docker/services/monitor/README.md

 ### Functionality
 - `HOST_NAME` - Universal.
 Helps orient you within Dozzle
-- `DIUN_NOTIF_DISCORD_WEBHOOKURL` - Refer to Diun's instructions.
-I use Discord
-- `./staticconfig/diun/diun.yml` - Refer to Diun's instructions.
-You may need to edit this file for your needs.

 - `SPEEDTEST_APP_KEY` - I don't really understand why this is needed, but it is.
 Nor why you have to run a container to be able to set its environment.
 Once the container is running, execute this command and paste the result into your .env: `php artisan key:generate --show`.
 Alternatively, visit https://speedtest-tracker.dev/ .
 More information here: https://github.com/alexjustesen/speedtest-tracker/releases/tag/v0.20.0
 - `SPEEDTEST_SCHEDULE` - Provide a CRON expression.
 I don't understand why this was moved from the UI to environment variables...